SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 The wide range of possible values for these parameters creates a high-dimensional search space, providing the Genetic Algorithm (GA) with a broad solution landscape to explore when optimising candidate solutions.

 #### Representation Rationale
-- **Sine-wave encoding** produces smooth, periodic motion aligned with natural walking.
-- Ensures **continuous, non-abrupt movement**.
-- Compact encoding enables **faster optimization**.
+The sine wave parameter encoding, produces smooth oscillating motions, which can be aligned with natural walking patterns.
+It additionally ensures that the gait continually moves and values per time step are not too far apart for each joint.
+Finally due to there being 60 genes for an individual it is much more computationally efficient compared to 24x300.

+However this approach does have the trade off of:
-**Trade-off:** Restricts solutions to periodic gaits; may exclude more complex or irregular movements.
+Restricting the solution of the GA to a specific periodic gait predefined.
+Restricting gaits with more complex and irregular movements.

 ---

 ### Fitness Function Design

 #### Overview
 The **fitness function** measures how well a gait replicates a desired motion pattern.
 A higher fitness value indicates better gait performance.

 #### Evaluation Method